Ubisoft+ games on Stadia: A full list of what works - 9to5Google

 When using Ubisoft+ with Google Stadia, you’ll be able to access every Ubisoft game that is available on the platform, and for others, you can use the same $15/month subscription to play those games on a Windows PC.
 In essence, you can think of Stadia as an extension of the Ubisoft+ subscription, enabling some games to run outside of just a computer and instead work on your TV, smartphone, or less-powerful laptop.

 So, with 100 games on PC, how many are available on Stadia?
-At the moment, the list is considerably smaller, with a little over 15 games available as a part of the subscription.
+At the moment, the list is considerably smaller, with just shy of 20 games available as a part of the subscription.
 Those games, though, are all the top-tier versions, often called “Ultimate Editions.”
 The full list of Ubisoft+ games on Stadia follows.

 Ubisoft+ games on Stadia: